lsingh4634426/OpenSSL-clone/doc/designs/fips_indicator.md

 - KMAC
 - Any signature algorithms such as RSA, DSA, ECDSA.

+The FIPS 140-3 IG Section C.B & C.C have notes related to Vendor affirmation.

 Note many of these (such as KDF's will not support SHAKE).
+ECDSA and RSA-PSS Signatures allow use of SHAKE.
 KECCAK-KMAC-128 and KECCAK-KMAC-256 should not be allowed for anything other than KMAC.
 Do we need to check which algorithms allow SHA1 also?

+Test that Deterministic ECDSA does not allow SHAKE (IG C.K Additional Comments 6)

 ### Cipher Checks